 The ancient Persians believed that the earth rested on a giant sapphire, which reflected its color to the sky.
 Another legend holds that the tablets of the Ten Commandments were made of sapphire and were so strong that they could withstand a hammer's swing but would smash the hammer to pieces if struck.

 The other varieties include pink, yellow, green, orange, brown, clear and red - otherwise known as rubies.
 Sapphire is September's birthstone and the traditional wedding anniversary gift for the 5th and 45th year.
+This deep blue gemstone has been adored for its color. durability and beauty since ancient times.

 They score a 9 on a scale of 1 to 10 on the Mohs' scale of mineral hardness, second only to diamonds at a perfect 10.